BerkerIgdir/springmaintanence/README.md

 # Spring Maintanence
-A demo project which is implemented using micro services architecture, through message brokers and restful end points.
+A demo project, which is implemented using micro services architecture through message brokers and restful end points.